Population: 1.311 million people

 Distances to significant destinations:

-Based on the turnover in 2011, the most important economic sectors in Lääne-Virumaa are:
+Based on the study done in 2019, the most important economic sectors in Lääne-Virumaa are:

 Transportation and logistics